 For years there has been an ongoing debate regarding the DJ controller versus turntables.
 Most DJs have their own personal preference and opinion regarding which option is the best.
 Many old school DJs feel that a true DJ should be schooled in the ways of turntable use, while others claim that the DJ controller actually gives the user more control over the music.
 Obviously, which option is best is more a matter of user preference.

-If you’ve used DJ software programs, using turntables is actually not that much different, especially if you commonly use a mixer.
-A mixer is basically what bridges the divide, allowing the DJ to use effects and samples, which is basically what the DJ controller does.
+If you’ve used DJ software, using turntables is actually not that much different, especially if you commonly use a mixer.
+A mixer is basically what bridges the divide, allowing the DJ to use effects and samples, which is basically what the controller does.

 At the end of the day, the option you choose should be based on your skill level, convenience, budget, and whether or not you mind hauling extra gear.